 Excavation Of the Trench

-After marking the area for installing the French drain, you can clean the grasses and other obstructions from that area.
-Now, you can dig the trench along the marked route with a shovel.
-The ideal depth and width of the trench should be 24 and 18 inches respectively.
-Remember, you should maintain the proper slope throughout the trench to facilitate quick water drainage.
+After you have marked the place for setting up the French drain, you have to remove the grasses and other things which can obstruct the place.
+Then, you can dig the trench along the marked line using a shovel.
+The trench should be made of the depth and width of 24 and 18 inches respectively.
+Also, keep in mind that you have to keep the right slope all over the trench to make sure that the water will flow easily and quickly.

 Lay the Landscape Fabric